thegreenwebfoundation/admin-portal/docs/deployment.md

 - fetch dependencies for both cases
 - run build steps to generate static files for django and any artefacts needed in front end pipelines
 - reload the servers
-- if necessary, update nginx (for static files and webserver), gunicorn (for serving web requests), or dramatiq (for our queue and workers)
+- if necessary, update caddy/nginx (for static files and webserver), gunicorn (for serving web requests), or dramatiq (for our queue and workers)

 See `deploy.yml` and `deploy-workers.yml`, for more information.